-In our school, PSHE teaching will take place weekly in addition to our wellbeing afternoon session on a Friday where children can reflect and record their feelings and successes for the week.
+In our school, PSHE teaching will take place weekly in addition to regular wellbeing afternoon sessions where children can reflect and record their feelings and successes for the week.

 The purpose of each lesson is made clear and linked to every day real life situations.
 Learning experiences draw on student's own experiences or existing knowledge and provide a range of opportunities for students to learn, practise and demonstrate skills, attitudes and knowledge and understanding.